-- Supports the Army's priority modernization efforts, to include long-range fires, future vertical lift, next-generation combat vehicles, and air and missile defense. - Authorizes increased funding for procurement of enduring combat aircraft, armored fighting vehicles, munitions, long-range fires, and short-range fires. - Directs a briefing on the feasibility of land-basing the contents of Army Prepositioned Stocks (APS-3) in a partner nation. - Authorizes increased funding for the UH-72A Lakota lifecycle and directs a report on the Army's strategy for long-term life cycle sustainment and modernization of the Lakota fleet. - Directs a briefing on the Army's plan to modernize the Apache fleet. - Directs a briefing on efforts to ensure the Improved Turbine Engine Program (ITEP) meets timelines necessary to support enduring fleet modernization requirements.
+- Supports the Army's priority modernization efforts, to include long-range fires, future vertical lift, next-generation combat vehicles, and air and missile defense. - Authorizes increased funding for procurement of enduring combat aircraft, armored fighting vehicles, munitions, long-range fires, and short-range fires. - Authorizes increased funding for the UH-72A Lakota lifecycle and directs a report on the Army's strategy for long-term life cycle sustainment and modernization of the Lakota fleet. - Directs a report on the Army's plan to modernize the Army National Guard aviation fleet. - Authorizes increased funding for the Army Improved Turbine Engine Program (ITEP). - Directs a report assessing the establishment of formal affiliate relationships between units of the Army special operations forces and combat-enabling units of the Army general purpose forces. - Authorizes increased funding to accelerate fielding of the Infantry Squad Vehicle.